mmiguel6288code/devshell/README.md

 doctestify is a tool to make it easier to make doctests.

+## Key Features
+1. Enables entering an interactive session tied to the docstring of a particular python object.
+Inputs and responses are automatically recorded and inserted into the docstring as doctests.
+2. Shell-like tool for navigating, inspecting, testing, and making doctests for python objects defined in a project

 ## What are doctests and why should I care?
 Doctests are snippets of text that resemble a Python interactive mode session.
 Doctests can be embedded in the docstrings within your code in order to serve two purposes: